 As popular as the metaphor may be, a healthy heart doesn’t beat as regularly as a metronome — in fact, it changes its rhythm with each beat.
 This constant variation in milliseconds between your heartbeats is known as your heart rate variability, or HRV.

-Some situations result in an increase in variation (high HRV), while others cause the intervals between beats to stay more constant (low HRV).
+Some situations increase variation (high HRV), while others cause the time intervals between beats to stay more constant (low HRV).

-HRV is linked to your autonomic nervous system (ANS) and the balance between the parasympathetic (rest-and-digest) and sympathetic (fight-or-flight) branches.
+HRV is linked to your autonomic nervous system (ANS) and the balance between the parasympathetic nervous system (PNS or rest-and-digest branch) and the sympathetic nervous system (SNS or fight-or-flight branch).
 By balancing the two forces, the ANS helps you respond to daily stressors and regulate some of your body’s most important systems, including heart rate, respiration, and digestion.

 HRV is the most effective way of estimating your ANS balance, as it directly impacts your heart’s activity.